Should you be screened for lung cancer?

 Lung cancer screening using low dose computed tomography (LDCT) screens patients at high-risk for lung cancer prior to becoming symptomatic.
 This potential life-saving screening may be right for you if you are a current smoker or have quit smoking within the past 15 years.

-Speak with your PCP or call 508-427-2665, option 3, to find out if you are a candidate and discuss your options.
+Speak with your PCP or call 508-427-2665 to find out if you are a candidate and discuss your options.

-- Patients who have participated in counseling that attests to shared decision making prior to the first CT Low Dose Lung Screening Exam
+- Patients who have participated in pre-screening counseling that attests to shared decision making.

-During the screening, patients will lie on their back on the CT scan table with their hands placed above their head.
-The table will move in and out of a donut shaped ring.
-The patient will be asked to hold their breath for a few seconds while X-rays are generated and pictures are created.
-The test will take approximately two to four minutes and the patient may leave upon completion.
+During a screening, the patient lies on their back on the CT scan table with their hands placed above their head.
+The table will move in and out of a large donut-shaped ring.
+The patient will be asked to hold their breath for a few seconds while X-rays are generated and images are created.
+The test will take approximately two to four minutes.
 Your physician will receive the report and results within 24 to 48 hours.

 Patients enter through the main entrance of the hospital and check into the registration area.
-Upon completion of the registration process, patients will be directed to the main CT department located on the main floor.
-Please call the CT department directly at 508-427-2665, option 3 with any questions.
+Upon completion of the registration process, patients will be directed to the CT department located on the main floor.